-- Brokering and navigating access to clinical, health and treatment services (includes mental health and addictions support) through case management, including through an Intensive Case Management team. - Partnership development, liaison and integration to bring together services to support the needs of individuals or families or to establish case management teams where none exists. - Delivery of harm reduction activities that seek to reduce risk and connect individuals and families with key health and social services.
-These activities may include, for instance, storage, distribution and provision of materials and/or supplies (for example needles), prevention interventions (for example targeted programming to prevent substance abuse in homeless youth and/or youth at-risk of homelessness); managed alcohol programs, connecting individuals to harm reduction services. - Professional fees for services provided in support of Indigenous individuals and families (for example services provided by Indigenous Elders or traditional healers).
+- Brokering and navigating access to clinical, health and treatment services (includes mental health and addictions support) through case management, including through an Intensive Case Management team. - Partnership development, liaison and integration to bring together services to support the needs of individuals or families or to establish case management teams where none exists. - Professional fees for services provided in support of Indigenous individuals and families (for example services provided by Indigenous Elders or traditional healers).
 The value of professional fees, gifts or honoraria must be proportional to the service rendered and should not exceed the reasonable and customary amount for each service. - Supports to access traditional or culturally sensitive healing services (for example healing circles, sweat lodges ceremonies, access to traditional medicines) that are not offered through provincial programming.
 Eligibility is not based on service location (for example may be local or require travel to a non-local Indigenous community).